 Last year, Margo celebrated the 25th anniversary of her heart transplant surrounded by family and friends.
 “I’ve been very blessed and am so very grateful!”

-“We feel good knowing that the hospital’s going to be there for years and years.
-We don’t have children.
-A planned gift made sense for us.”Margo Hields
+“We feel good knowing that the hospital’s going to be there for years and years.”Margo Hields